oleksiy-sayankin/mdds/README.md

 6. Upload files and press "Solve" button

-7. Use _Download Solution link to see the result
+7. Use _Download Solution_ button to see the result